 A Member/Provider may submit an appeal orally or in writing 60 days from the date of the Denial of Action letter.
-An acknowledgement letter will be sent to the Member/Provider within five (5) Business Days of receipt of the appeal and a Peer-to-Peer Conversation Availability Notification will be sent to the provider of service.
+An appeal acknowledgement letter will be sent to the Member/Provider within five (5) Business Days of receipt of the appeal and a Peer-to-Peer Conversation Availability Notification will be sent to the provider of service.
 If the appeal is submitted orally, an appeal form will be sent to the Member/Provider with the acknowledgement letter.
-The form must be completed, signed, and returned to DHP.
+The appeal form must be completed, signed, and returned to DHP to assist in processing the appeal request.